Guide to the Ariosto Appling Wiley Collection

 Extent:

-Biographical Sketch: Ariosto Appling Wiley (1848 – 1908) served in the Alabama legislature where he introduced the law that created Troy Normal School (later Troy University) in 1887.
+Biographical Sketch: Ariosto Appling Wiley (1848 – 1908) served in the Alabama legislature and the US House of Representatives.
+Although he was not in the legislature at the time, he did help shepherd through the Alabama Senate the bill that created Troy Normal School (later Troy University) in 1887.

 Born in Clayton, Barbour Co., Alabama, Wiley moved with his family to Troy, Pike Co., before 1851.
 He graduated from Emory & Henry College in 1870, was admitted to the Alabama bar in 1871, and practiced law in Clayton before moving to Montgomery later that year.
 A Democrat, he served on the Montgomery city council, in the Alabama House (1884, 1885, 1888, 1889, 1896, and 1897) and in the Alabama Senate (1890-1893, 1898, and 1899).
 Elected to the US House in 1900, he represented SE Alabama there from 1901 until his death on June 17, 1908.